Star Wars Instant Adventures: Publication history

 In 1987, to celebrate the 10th anniversary of Star Wars, Lucasfilm licensed WEG to produce a role-playing game based on the first three Star Wars movies.
 The result was Star Wars: The Roleplaying Game, which used the same D6 System created for their Ghostbusters role-playing game in 1986.
 This was updated by a second edition in 1992 that expanded to use material from Star Wars novels being written by Timothy Zahn and others.
 In 1997, WEG published Instant Adventures, a 64-page book with adventures written by six different authors, with interior art by Mike Chen, Paul Daly, Ray Lederer, Christopher Trevas, Christina Wald, and Loston Wallace, and cover art by Lucasfilm.
 Adventure card illustrations were done by Robert Duchlinski, Brian Schomburg, Christopher Trevas, and Christina Wald.

 Reception

+Andrew Rilstone reviewed Star Wars Instant Adventures for Arcane magazine, rating it a 7 out of 10 overall, and stated that "In short, Star Wars Instant Adventures does exactly what it says on the label."

 In the December 1997 edition of Dragon (#242), Rick Swan liked the idea of "bite-sized adventures [...] each playable in an afternoon."
 He particularly liked "Agent Nallok is Missing" by Peter Schweighofer.
 Swan concluded, "Add a set of 32 reference cards (bound in the back of the book), and you've got a keeper."